kevlie/Feeding-Canadian-Kids/deliverables/iteration-03.final.md

 ### Changes from `product.md`

-1. Mobile Friendly
+#### Mobile Friendliness
-    * We decided to not focus on making the website mobile-friendly due to time constraints.
+We decided to not focus on making the website mobile-friendly due to time constraints.
 It still works on mobile but the UI can get clunky sometimes, but it works well with all needed functions on PC.
-And we believe that it is of higher value to have more functions done than to spend a lot of time making it mobile-friendly
+And we believe that it is of higher value to have more functions done than to spend a lot of time making it mobile-friendly.

-2. Change Password
-    * We decided to add the feature to change passwords because Rebecca (our project partner) requested us to do so.
-This also benefits our users just in case they feel like they need a password change.
-3. Import and Export
+#### Import and Export
-    * We decided to add an import and export CSV files feature for the admin.
+We decided to add an import and export CSV files feature for the admin.
 This allows the admin to export the programs/restaurants as a CSV file and edit it locally and upload the new one.
 We were hoping to make an interface for the admin to edit the programs/restaurants on the site but we had a time constraint so we decided to opt for this.

 In addition, this also adds to the ability of our partner to keep a stable copy of the database which makes them feel much safer.

+#### Change Password
+We decided to add the feature to change passwords because Rebecca (our project partner) requested us to do so.
+This also benefits our users just in case they feel like they need a password change.

+#### Newly registered programs/restaurants approval process
+We were unable to implement the feature that allows FCK staff to approve certain fields of the application and provide feedback through the website.
+We were also unable to automatically inform applicants of their application status automatically.
+We did not have enough time to implement this feature.

 ### Handoff plan